oracle-samples/maa/wls-hydr/README.md

 ABOUT TOPOLOGY VARIATIONS
 ==================================================
 The following sections describe topology variations from the default Enterprise Deployment recommendations.
-Although these variations are supported they may require additional cofiguration and customizations in the framework.
+Although these variations are supported. they may require additional configuration and customizations in the framework.

 #### 1. Not using a shared config folder for the wls domain (wls using only folders private to each node)
 In this scenario, the WebLogic Administration server does not use a separate domain directory on a shared storage.
-Instead all servers run from domain directories that are private to each node and in the first node this directory is shared by the Administration Server and the managed servers on that same node.
+Instead, all servers run from domain directories that are private to each node.
+In the first nod, this directory is shared by the Administration Server and the managed servers on that same node.
 To support this use case, leave the WLS_SHARED_CONFIG_DIR value in the _replication.properties_ file empty.
 Provide a value for WLS_PRIVATE_CONFIG_DIR.
 This will be used as the domain directory in all nodes and will  host also the Admin Server's domain directory.

 #### 2. The private wls config is not in a separate mount point, it resides in a subfolder in the boot volume /
-In this scenario the WLS nodes do not use a separate volume/mount for the WLS private config: they store it in the boot volume.
+In this scenario, the WLS nodes do not use a separate volume/mount for the WLS private config: they store it in the boot volume.
 For example, private config folder is /u02/oracle/config, but it resides under the / mount.
 Since this approach goes against High Availability best practices, the framework will still create separate block volumes for the domain configuraiton while preserving the required paths.
 Depending on the type of operation, different configuration options must be provided:
 - When using the framework for the "COMPLETE HYBRID DR SETUP", the framework will detect "/" as mount point (i.e. using boot volume) and will use the value of WLS_PRIVATE_CONFIG_DIR as the mount point to be created in OCI (as specified in the _replication.properties_ file)
 - When using the framework for the "MIGRATION FROM COPY" or for the "INFRASTRUCTURE CREATION" use cases: the user will have to provide all the values in the _sysconfig_ spreadsheet file specifying the path under which the domain directory resides (for example, /u02/oracle/config).